 What data is processed in connection with marketing?

-We evaluate this data in order to further develop our offers in line with your needs and to send you or display as relevant information and offers as possible (via e-mail, letter, SMS, push messages in the app and personalised teasers on the web, personally at the counter).
-We only use the data that we can clearly assign to you, for example because you have registered or identified yourself on our website with your SwissPass login and purchased a ticket.
-We also use methods that predict a possible future purchasing behavior based on your current purchasing behavior.
-Our legitimate interest is the legal basis for this processing.
-In certain cases, SBB or another company involved in direct traffic may also contact you under strict conditions.
-Please note the information in the section on „Joint responsibility in public transport“.
+We evaluate this data in order to further develop our offers in line with your needs and to send you or display information and offers that are as relevant as possible (via e-mail, letter, SMS, push messages in the app and personalised teasers on the web, in person at the ticket counter).
+For this purpose, we only use data that we can clearly assign to you, for example because you have registered or identified yourself on our website with your SwissPass login and purchased a ticket.
+We also use methods that predict possible future purchasing behaviour based on your current purchasing behaviour.
+The legal basis for this processing is our legitimate interest.
+In certain cases, under strict conditions, contact may also be made by SBB or another company involved in direct transport.
+Please note the information in the section on "shared responsibility in public transport".

-We, SBB (e.g. in connection with your GA or Half-Fare travelcard) and other public transport companies may refuse to contact you at any time.
-The following options are available to you:
+You can refuse to be contacted by us, SBB (e.g. in connection with your GA or Half-Fare travelcard) and other public transport companies at any time.
+The following options are available to you for this purpose:

-– Each e-mail that you receive from us or from other public transport companies contains a unsubscribe link that you can use to unsubscribe from further messages by clicking on it.
+- Every email you receive from us or other public transport companies contains an unsubscribe link which you can use to unsubscribe from further messages with one click.

-– You can also log in or log out at any counter.
+- You can also sign in or out at any counter.

-Please also refer to the notes on the right of objection regarding the evaluation of click behaviour in the section on tracking tools.
+Please also note the information on the right to object with regard to the evaluation of click behaviour in the section on tracking tools.

 What data is processed for market research purposes?

 In order to continuously improve the quality of our services and offers, we regularly conduct market research.
-We may therefore use your contact information to invite you to participate in online surveys.
-If you do not wish to receive such invitations, you can opt out of receiving surveys here [link to: in progress] or by sending an e-mail to [e-mail address].
-The legal basis for these surveys is our legitimate interest.
+We may therefore use your contact details to invite you to online surveys.
+If you do not wish to receive such invitations, you can opt out of receiving invitations to surveys here [link to: in progress] or by sending an e-mail to [e-mail address].
+The legal basis for these processing operations is our legitimate interest.

 What rights do you have with regard to your personal data?
 You have the following rights with regard to your personal data: